 \section{Introduction}

 The quantum Hall (QH) state emerges when a two-dimensional electron gas (2DEG) is subjected to a strong perpendicular magnetic field, resulting in a gapped insulating bulk and gapless chiral edge states along the system’s boundaries.
-According to the bulk-boundary (BB) correspondence principle~\cite{wen1991}, the topological characteristics of the bulk are directly mirrored in the properties of the edge states, resulting in robust, quantized electrical and thermal Hall conductance.
-This predicted robustness has driven extensive experimental and theoretical research on the electrical transport properties of quantum Hall systems over the past several decades.
-Precision measurements under thermal bias across a Hall bar have become feasible only in the past decade, unlocking exciting opportunities to probe not only charge modes but also neutral modes \cite{Bid2010,Yaron2012,Gurman2012,Venkatachalam2012,Inoue2014} at the quantum Hall edge.
-These advancements have significantly enhanced our ability to measure thermal Hall conductance~\cite{Etyan_Sourin_2009,Plasmon_scattering2010,Giovani_Sourin_2012,moty2012,Altimiras2012,Banerjee2017,Banerjee2018,Anindya2021,Anindya2019, Srivastav2022,temp_Enhancement,Melcer2022,melcer2023direct,Melcer2024}.
+According to the bulk-boundary (BB) correspondence principle~\cite{wen1991}, the topological characteristics of the bulk are directly mirrored in the properties of the edge states, resulting in robust and quantized electrical and thermal Hall conductance.
+This predicted robustness has driven extensive experimental and theoretical research on the electrical transport properties of QH systems over the past several decades.
+Precision measurements with thermal bias across a Hall bar have become feasible only in the past decade, unlocking exciting opportunities to probe not only charge modes but also neutral modes \cite{Bid2010,Deviatov,Yaron2012,Gurman2012,Venkatachalam2012,Inoue2014} at the QH edge.
+These advancements have significantly enhanced our ability to measure the thermal Hall conductance~\cite{Etyan_Sourin_2009,Plasmon_scattering2010,Giovani_Sourin_2012,Altimiras2012,Banerjee2017,Banerjee2018,Anindya2021,Anindya2019, Srivastav2022,temp_Enhancement,Melcer2022,melcer2023direct,Melcer2024}.